 Porter and Magnus atop Fort Louis.

 She was absolutely correct.
-As I gazed out past the ramparts and cannons that once defended the warehouses in Marigot’s harbor below—where locally made goods of coffee, salt, rum, and sugar cane sugar were stored—I had the exact same feeling.
+As I gazed out past the ramparts and cannons that once defended the warehouses in Marigot’s harbor below—where locally made goods of coffee, salt, rum, and cane sugar were stored—I had the exact same feeling.
 In the distance I could just make out Yahtzee bobbing in the harbor and I couldn’t help but smile.
 Indeed, we’re back, and the feeling is amazing.

 We all know that every life is filled with trials and tribulations.
 To me, it’s how you handle them and move forward in a positive direction that matters the most.
 Over the past two years, our family has endured some serious engine problems aboard Yahtzee that have stalled our cruising plans and put a strain on our budget.
 The issues started in Colombia, continued in Curaçao, and came to a head in early March 2024 in the British Virgin Islands.
 The ultimate fix was to cut open and clean out the fuel tanks, remove the engine, have it fully rebuilt, and then reinstall it.
 If you’re not familiar with the complexity and associated costs of all this, I can assure you it’s no easy undertaking, and takes a village to make happen.
-I’ll spare you the exact details.
+The whole ordeal has been beyond stressful, so I’ll spare you the exact details.

 Holed up in Nanny Cay Marina on the island of Tortola, we did our best to make the situation a productive and beneficial one for our home and family.
 The boys made a gaggle of friends at a local surfing beach, which was a favorite weekend destination, and in the marina.
 A daily ritual developed that had kids knocking on the boat, and then they’d all go play until well after dark before being called in for dinner.
 Jill and I made friends, too, and found the vast generosity of others on our new island home to be refreshing.
 Yes, Yahtzee couldn’t move, but that didn’t mean life also stopped.
 As we always do, we kept going.